The Cyan Language: Comments

-\item anything after \verb@//@ till the end of the line. \end{itemize} A comment may appear anywhere (maybe this will change).
-A comment is replaced by the compiler by a single space. \begin{cyan} :value = 1/* does value holds 10? */0; \end{cyan} This code is the same as \verb":value = 1 0" and therefore it causes a compile-time error instead of being an assignment of {\tt 10} to {\tt value}.
+\end{itemize} A comment may appear anywhere (maybe this will change).
+A comment is replaced by the compiler by a single space. \begin{cyan} var value = 1/* does value holds 10? */0; \end{cyan} This code is the same as \verb"var value = 1 0" and therefore it causes a compile-time error instead of being an assignment of {\tt 10} to {\tt value}.